sachin-pikle/aura-tutorials/tutorials/README.md

   * TBD - Deploy this new client microservice with Istio enabled (using Wercker)
   * TBD - Access the new client microservice
   * TBD - Observe the microservice behaviour (in Vizceral, Zipkin, Grafana)

-## Prerequisites

-- GitHub account
-- Full access to CNP end-to-end (pipelines > releases > clusters)
-- OKE 1.8.0 cluster with Aura platform pre-installed (if Aura is not pre-installed follow these [installation steps](https://confluence.oraclecorp.com/confluence/display/AURA/Installation+Steps+on+OKE+1.8.0))
-- kubeconfig file of your OKE cluster
-- kubectl installed and working
-- OPTIONAL (istioctl installed and working)

 ## Cleanup